luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 ![Image of the workflow "pages build and deployment" with a green checkmark.](../../static/pages-build.png)

-Once the process is finished, your new website is ready.
+Once the process is finished, GitHub has successfully built your website.
 Let’s check it out!

 12\.
 Go back to "Settings", and then "Pages".
 On the top of this page, you should now see a link that looks like this: